jackbullen/Course-API/README.md

 - models.py defines all entities and relationships

-- import_models.py loads the course objects from a json file into the django apps postgresql database.
-It uses lists of fields to filter the raw data making the code terse
+- courses/management/commands holds the scripts that load the course objects from json files into the django apps postgresql database.

+## Todo:

+1. Create a link between courses and degrees as outlined in import_models_from_calendar.py